-50 TREES street-tree planting program is a citizens’ initiative conceived in 2010 to commemorate the 50th anniversary of the annual Greentree Festival in historic Kirkwood, Missouri, founded in 1858.
+50 TREES street-tree planting program is a citizens’ initiative begun in 2010 to commemorate the 50th anniversary of the annual Greentree Festival in historic Kirkwood, Missouri, founded in 1858.
 By rekindling the mission of the first festival held in 1961, this program helps replenish the population of trees that graces the city’s historic streets and avenues.
-The festival was begun to call attention to the value of the city’s trees and to help reverse the serious losses caused by Dutch elm disease and drought.
-Festival-goers were able to buy trees for $1 each.
-Of the thousands that were purchased and planted, many still flourish to this day.
+The festival was begun to call attention to the value of the city’s trees and the serious loss of trees caused by Dutch elm disease and drought.
+Festival-goers could purchase trees for $1 each.
+Of the thousands they bought and planted, many still flourish to this day.

-Tree City USA – A laudable recognition by the Arbor Day Foundation, Kirkwood has held this title for over 28 years.
+Tree City USA – A laudable recognition by the Arbor Day Foundation, Kirkwood has held this title since 1992.
 The city continues to benefit from the foresight of citizens and officials in the early 60’s, and from her citizens today who donate their time, talents and resources to help sustain the urban tree canopy through the annual 50 TREES planting campaign.
-Since the 50 TREES program began in 2010, volunteers have planted over 500 trees, with more to be planted this year during the one-day planting blitz on Sat, Nov 3, 2018.
+To date, nearly 750 trees have been planted and more will be added during this year’s one-day planting blitz on Saturday, November 7, 2020.

-The great majority are thriving thanks to the care and maintenance by trained 50 Trees volunteers who water, prune and mulch them as needed.
+The great majority of the trees are thriving thanks to the proper species selection, care and maintenance by trained volunteers who water, prune and mulch them as needed.
 Many of the trees are identifiable by yellow tags showing the species ID and the year they were planted.
-Because the Emerald Ash Borer threatens to cause major loss of ash trees once it arrives in the region, this program becomes all the more important in helping to sustain Kirkwood’s street-tree population.
+Because the Emerald Ash Borer invasion necessitates the removal of many ash trees by the city and by individual owners, this program helps maintain and grow Kirkwood’s street-tree population.

 Keep Kirkwood Green was founded in 1994.
-A grass-roots organization, its mission is to preserve, protect, and enhance the greenspace of the historic, yet modern, community that is Kirkwood, Missouri.
-Currently the main focus of KKG activities, the 50 Trees program, is funded solely by private cash donations and proceeds from beverage sales at KKG’s booth at the Greentree Festival.
-Come visit Booth #47 during the festival – Sept 14-16, 2018 – to nominate a site for a tree or to join our group of volunteers.
+A grass-roots organization, its mission is to preserve, protect and enhance the greenspace of the historic, yet modern, community that is Kirkwood, Missouri.
+As the primary focus of KKG activities, the 50 TREES program is funded solely by private cash donations.

 Additional information?
-How can I donate? – Your cash donations will go directly toward the purchase of trees, mulch, and supplies for the 2017 planting campaign.
-For more info about this worthwhile program or how to make a donation, view or download the 50 TREES Brochure – 2017 for details (updated brochure is coming soon).
+How can I donate? – Your cash donations will go directly toward the purchase of trees, mulch, and supplies for the 2020 planting campaign.
+For more info about this worthwhile program, how to nominate a planting site, and how to make a donation, view the 50 TREES Brochure – 2020 here.

 Questions?
 Comments?
 Interested in volunteering?
 Email us at KeepKirkwoodGreen@gmail.com.